darklang/docs/docs/walk-throughs/react-app.md

 #### Setting Up the /hosts Endpoint (API, Datastore, REPL)

-From Dark, we can see the failed request.
+From Darklang, we can see the failed request.

 ![reactspa/image3.png](/img/tutorials/reactspa/image3.png)